 Supporting Yanomami communities on the front lines of disease outbreaks is critical if we are to protect the more vulnerable and isolated communities of the interior.

-Help limit the spread of infectious through culturally sensitive public health training and workshop in disease recognition and prevention
+Help limit the spread of infectious diseases through culturally sensitive public health training and workshop in disease recognition and prevention